MMort/RESTapp/README.md

 ## Run the application

 Since there are no build files provided via Git, the java application has to be built before.
+I recommend using IntelliJ or another suitable IDE to compile.
+The entrypoint of the app is located here: `RESTapp/src/main/java/com/IBLab/RESTapp/ModuleApplication.java`.

+Once done, the java application can be built:
 ``` bash
     # BUILD
     cd <pathToRepository>/RESTapp